jdrachal/mod_that_for_me/README.md

 ![image](https://github.com/jdrachal/mod_that_for_me/assets/89092342/2157886c-5289-433c-8c2d-f118af59637e)

+## Mod list
+Mod list is saved under mod_urls.txt file.
+You can modify it and share with your friends.

 ## Errors
 In case of any errors make sure that script is not blocked.
 To do so enter the properties then mark 'Unblock' checkbox and 'Apply' button